QuaCaTeam/quaca/README.md

 quaca $ mkdir -p build
 quaca $ cd build
 quaca/build $ cmake ..
-quaca/build $ make quaca
+quaca/build $ make
 ```

-An executable called `quaca` should now have been build and can be found in the `quaca/bin` directory.
+Two executables called `Friction` and `Decay` should now have been build and can be found in the `quaca/bin` directory.

 ### Documentation
 The documentation can either be seen [here](https://QuaCaTeam.github.io/quaca) or be viewed locally using the following command from the command line